Skip to main content

 Starโ€‹

-In this example, Datacenter A ships to all other datacenters, with no shipment among those other datacenters.
+In the following example, Datacenter A ships to all other datacenters, with no shipment between those other datacenters.

 xdr {